bentohset/food-recommender/recommendationservice/README.md

 ```
 kubectl apply -f recommendation.yaml
 ```
-Deployed as a ClusterIP service as it is meant for internal use by telegram bot
+Deployed as a ClusterIP service as it is meant for internal use by telegram bot on port 83

 ## Todo